 So Long Princess: A Tribute to Carrie Fisher

-It has been three years since Carrie Fisher passed away.
-This was our tribute to her.
+Carrie Fisher passed away on December 27, 2016.
+This was my tribute to her.

 Over the course of forty years, Carrie Fisher has brought Leia to life in the Star Wars saga.
 Her final performance will take place in The Last Jedi, book-ending her legacy as the mold-breaking, trend setting, badass Princess and General that stole our hearts, opened our minds, and sassed us with a tack-sharp wit, blending brilliance and candidness unique to Carrie and Carrie alone.
 There was no one like her, and there will never be another like her.
 This is my farewell to Carrie Fisher.